Unusual museums in Barcelona

 Museums of illusion

-This museum is pure fun.
+This one is the most fun of the unusual museums you can find in Barcelona.
 Bring your camera or mobile phone.
 In this museum you are not passively looking at exhibits, you are the exhibit.
 Stand in front of backgrounds or blend in the circumstances of the respective scene.
 This can be the stadium of FC Barcelona, a three-dimensional distorted space, a scene from a well-known movie or you can jump into the scene of a world-famous painting.

 Once you overcome the first shyness and start to pose in front of the backgrounds, it’s a lot of fun.
 You and your imagination and creativity are in demand here.
 Above all, the museum is one thing: incredibly funny.